 - A warm hat, and gloves if it’s cold

 - Socks to wear with the loner non-slip shoes

 Everything else will be put in a blue plastic box to be sent to the opposite side of the arena for your to retrieve after the climb.

 Climb the o2

-Once you’re suited up out your camera or phone into your zip pocket to get ready to go.
-You can’t take photos while you’re climbing, but can once you get to the platform at the top.
+Once you’re suited up put your camera or phone into your zip pocket to get ready to go.
+You can’t take photos while you’re climbing the O2, but can once you get to the platform at the top.
 You’ll head outside and go up to the platform for a safety briefing and to learn how to use the equipment.
 Before you officially start the climb an in-house photographer will take your photo a few times including a photo of you on the blue platform.
 You can purchase photos after the climb.

 Read More: Visit London – A 3 Day Itinerary

 The climb to the top can take a while.
 It’s pretty steep and depending on how good the person in front of you is at working their safety harness it how fast or slow you’ll go.
 The views on the way up are amazing so take the time to enjoy the climb.

 Once you make the climb, the platform at the top gives a 360 degree view of the Thames, Greenwich, and the London skyline.

 All along the edge of the platform are informational plaques all about London.
 They tell climbers all about the areas that their looking at as well as giving a bit of history.